dukelec/cdbus/Readme.md

 ### Arbitration Mode (CDBUS-A)

 * It introduces an arbitration mechanism that automatically avoids conflicts like the CAN bus.
-* Support dual baud rate, provide high speed communication, the baud rate in the data phase is up to: `sys_freq` ÷ 3. (e.g. 50 Mbps for 150 MHz `sys_freq`.)
+* Support dual baud rate, provide high speed communication, the baud rate in the high speed phase is up to: `sysclk` ÷ 3. (e.g. 50 Mbps for 150 MHz `sysclk`.)
 * Supports unicast, multicast and broadcast.
 * The maximum user data size is 253 bytes.
 * Hardware packing, unpacking, verification and filtering, save your time and CPU usage.